 Only the Sony logo and the microphone grills on both sides break the single color paint job with a gold or, in the black models we reviewed, copper-colored detailing.

 The industrial design is solid too.
-The soft touch brings some class even to plastic nd if it wasn't for the slightly odd placement of microphones at the top of each earcup - oddly almost as far as possible from the mouth - there's nothing out of ordinary here.
+The soft touch brings some class even to the plastic design and if it wasn't for the slightly odd placement of the microphones at the top of each earcup - oddly almost as far as possible from the mouth - there's nothing out of ordinary here.

 Although you can see and feel the quality and attention to detail straight off the package, it's only when you put them on your head that really feel and hear why they might be worth the $349 price tag.

 The silkiness of the smooth plastic translates straight to the super soft ear cups and padding on top.

 There's nothing here that you would think is out of place or perhaps unnecessary, these are not headphones for showing off or for flashy people.
 Everything seems to be made for practicality and comfort.